struckchure/Nexios/readme.md

 ![Nexio Logo](docs/logo.svg)
 # Nexio HTTP Framework 🚀💻

-Welcome to **Nexio**, a lightning-fast web framework built with Python, designed by **TechWithDunamix** — a Nigerian developer! 🇳🇬💡 Nexio is your go-to framework for building APIs, web apps, and everything in between, combining speed and simplicity to supercharge your projects. ⚡
+Welcome to **Nexio**, a lightning-fast web framework built with Python, designed by **TechWithDunamix** — a Nigerian developer! 🇳🇬💡 Nexio is your go-to framework for building APIs combining speed and simplicity to supercharge your projects. ⚡

 ---